 Many anglers simply use normal J-shaped hooks with jelly lures and fish successfully with this type of hook.
 However, specific jelly lure hooks exist (which have a distinctive shank with two bends in it as the picture to the right shows).
 Many anglers use these hook as they allow jelly worms to be rigged in a specific way which allows lures to be pulled through weeds and other obstructions without becoming snagged.
 This method, which is often known as the Texas, snagless or weedless rig, involves pushing the hook into the lure and then out again and then pushing the point of the hook back into (but not out of) the lure, as the picture below shows.

 With no point exposed the jelly lure can now be pulled through heavy weed and other obstructions where fish may be present without the hook becoming snagged.
 However, due to the soft nature of the lure the point will still set into the mouth of the fish when it takes the lure.
 This type of set up has become very popular in recent years, especially with anglers fishing for pollock and bass in rocky areas which have heavy weed cover.
-Indeed, when jelly worms and other forms of soft artificial lures are rigged up in this way they make it possible for anglers to fish heavily weeded areas which were previously unfishable due to the amount of snags present.
+When jelly worms and other forms of soft artificial lures are rigged up in this way they make it possible for anglers to fish heavily weeded areas which were previously unfishable due to the number of snags present and the amount of lures which would be lost.
 Click here to view and by Cronus Jelly Lure Hooks in a range of sizes from Sea Angling Shop.

 Rods and Reels for Jelly Lure Fishing

 Jelly lures can be used with any type of rod and reel.
 The smallest LRF setups can use tiny jelly lures and jig heads weighing just a gram or two, while on the other end of the scale there is nothing stopping anglers setting up a rig with a six ounce weight and using a full size beachcaster to fish a jelly lure.
-However, the best balance for general, all round fishing jelly lures is to use a large spinning rod (i.e. one that is around ten feet long and rated to cast 1-3oz) or a 11ft bass rod rated to cast 2-4oz, paired with an appropriate sized fixed spool reel.
-This will give anglers the casting distance needed to reach good distances and also be able to handle any larger fish which are hooked, but is also light enough to cast with all day.
-Many anglers stick to fixed spool reels due to the simplicity and ease of use this type of reel offers, and it can often be easier to use line of around 15lb breaking strain all of the way through rather than use light line and a shock leader.
+However, the best balance for general, all round fishing jelly lures is to use a large spinning rod (i.e. one that is around ten feet long and rated to cast 1 – 3oz) or a 11ft bass rod rated to cast 2 – 4oz, paired with an appropriate sized fixed spool reel.
+This will give anglers the casting power needed to reach good distances and also be able to handle any larger fish which are hooked, but is also light enough to cast with all day.
+Many anglers stick to fixed spool reels due to the simplicity and ease of use this type of reel offers, and it can often be easier to use line of around 15lb breaking strain all of the way through rather than use lighter line and a shock leader.